 You can set up the display of quick replies so they are in one scrollable line.

-'Disable text input' function is not available for the Await response interaction.
+'Disable text input' function is not available for the Live Agent interaction.

 The powerful combination of a chatbot created on the SnatchBot platform and the Zapier automation service allows you to save and process the data that your chatbot has generated.